osresearch/ncube/instructions.md

   * N ← des < 0
   * Z ← des = 0
   * V ← Integer overflow
-  * U ← 0
+  * `U` ← 0

-Description:
-The Carry (borrow) and source values are subtracted from the destination and the result replaces the destination.

 Exceptions:
   * Integer overflow

 #### SBBD - SUBTRACT DECIMAL
+The Carry value (borrow) and source (Byte) value treated as a two BCD digit value are subtracted from the destination considered similarly.
+The result replaces the destination.
+The operands are not checked for invalid BCD format.

 Opcode:
 ```
   91     SBBD     SuBtract with Borrow Decimal